bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 For a generic error handling the actual `error` could also be passed to the state transition by adding it as an extra argument.

+		family E :: _!
-		when _! :: HttpServer server -> E! error -> HttpServer?
+		when E! :: HttpServer server -> E! error -> HttpServer?

 Any error `_!` is handled by the `when` transition that might result in a successor state `HttpServer?` or _nothing_ depending on the actual `error`.
-The optional type `HttpServer?` indicates on type level that termination might be the outcome of the transition.
+On type level the optional type `HttpServer?` models the possibility of process termination.

 #### System Ports and Interfaces
 In a system composed out of processes and channels input devices like mouse and